kuzudb/kuzu/tools/wasm/README.md

 ## Example usage

-We provide a simple example to demonstrate how to use Kùzu-Wasm.
+We provide a simple example to demonstrate how to use Kuzu-Wasm.
 In this example, we will create a simple graph and run a few simple queries.

 We provide three versions of this example:
-- `browser_in_memory`: This example demonstrates how to use Kùzu-Wasm in a web browser with an in-memory filesystem.
+- `browser_in_memory`: This example demonstrates how to use Kuzu-Wasm in a web browser with an in-memory filesystem.
-- `browser_persistent`: This example demonstrates how to use Kùzu-Wasm in a web browser with a persistent IDBFS filesystem.
+- `browser_persistent`: This example demonstrates how to use Kuzu-Wasm in a web browser with a persistent IDBFS filesystem.
-- `nodejs`: This example demonstrates how to use Kùzu-Wasm in Node.js.
+- `nodejs`: This example demonstrates how to use Kuzu-Wasm in Node.js.

 The example can be found in [the examples directory](https://github.com/kuzudb/kuzu/tree/master/tools/wasm/examples).